alexisgservando/sportsclub-e2e-java-selenium/README.md

-# Qubika Sports Club Management - E2E Automation
+# Sports Club Management - E2E Automation

 This project implements an end-to-end (E2E) test automation flow that combines **API** and **UI testing** using:
 - **Selenium WebDriver**